SilentComics/Strip/README.md

 [![Build Status](https://travis-ci.org/SilentComics/SilentComics-for-WordPress.svg?branch=master)](https://travis-ci.org/SilentComics/SilentComics-for-WordPress)

-WIP WordPress-Theme-for-Silent-Comics
+WIP WordPress Theme for Silent-Comics
 =================================

-Not ready for production yet, but you are welcome to test the theme.
-Right now it has two functions (custom post type and taxonomies) that belong to a plugin. **Warning** It means you will lose access to the comics data when changing theme.
+*SilentComics* is a WordPress theme designed for the upcoming [SILENT COMICS site](http://silent-comics.com).
+The theme is still in development.

 ![screenshot](http://silentcomics.com/images/screenshot.png)

-# Silent Comics WordPress Theme

-*SilentComics* is a WordPress theme designed for the upcoming [SILENT COMICS site](http://silent-comics.com).
-The theme, still in development, is released under the GNU General Public License.
+As such, it is not 100% ready for production yet, but you are welcome to test the theme.
+Right now two of the theme's functions, custom post type and taxonomies, should go in a plugin.
+WordPress is right to advocates for the separation of presentation and content[^1].This makes sense for portability of content.
+Yet for this particular project, using custom functions within the theme makes sense too.
+Because the theme design responds to the projects needs.
+Warning But it means you will lose access to your (comics) data if you want to use this theme and then change theme.
+That is not something we want to happen.
+So until a [simple webcomic plugin](https://github.com/SilentComics/strip) is ready to solve this potential issue, it is best to avoid using this theme on your live site.

 # Theme Wiki
 [Theme wiki](https://github.com/SilentComics/SilentComics-for-WordPress/wiki/Theme-set-up)

 ## Contributing
 I'd love to get contributions for this project.
-I’m not a developer so there is room for improvements.
+I’m not a developer at all so there is room for improvements.
 Do you know how to make this theme better?
 Please send your findings and suggestions over to hoa // @ // silent-comics.com

 ## Other ways you can help:
-Theme review aside, there are a few other ways you can [support this project ♥](http://silentcomics.com/subscribe/). *Thank you!*
+Theme review aside, there are a few ways you can [support this project ♥](http://silentcomics.com/subscribe/). *Thank you!*

+[^1]: See WordPress.org’s [presentation vs functionality](https://make.wordpress.org/themes/handbook/review/required/#presentation-vs-functionality) guidelines